cjdbarlow/Part-One/helium.md

 # Helium

 Helium is an inert gas which is used to reduce the specific gravity of inhaled gas mixtures.
-It is typically provided as a 0.79/0.21 Helium-Oxygen (Heliox) mixture.
+It is typically provided as a 0.79/0.21 Helium-Oxygen (Heliox) mixture (though other dilutions exist).

 ||Helium|Heliox|Oxygen|
 |--|